gchq/Gaffer/store-implementation/accumulo-store/README.md

 Accumulo set up
 -----------------------------------------------

 As of Gaffer 2.0, Accumulo 2.0.1 is supported.
-Accumulo 1.x.x versions can also be used (by using artifacts with the "-classic" classifier).
+Accumulo 1.x.x versions can also be used (by using artifacts with the "legacy" classifier).
 Gaffer has been tested with Accumulo version 1.9.0 & previously 1.8.1.
 It should also work with any of the 1.8.* & 1.9.* versions of Accumulo as well.

 Gaffer can also be used with a `MiniAccumuloCluster`.
 This is an Accumulo cluster that runs in one JVM.
 To set up a `MiniAccumuloCluster` with Gaffer support, see the [mini-accumulo-cluster](https://github.com/gchq/gaffer-tools/tree/master/mini-accumulo-cluster) project in the Gaffer tools repository.